ACICT-DEPI/ONL1_DAT1_M1e-Super-Store-Sales/README.md

 ### Data Scope:
 This dataset provides a comprehensive view of sales and performance across regions, customer segments, and product lines, making it well-suited for analyzing sales performance, customer segmentation, shipping and delivery, and profitability.

+## Project Workflow
+### 1. Data Understanding
+- Assess the dataset structure, including the number of rows, columns, and types of variables.
+- Identify the key features that are crucial for analysis.
+### 2. Data Cleaning & Preprocessing
+- Manage missing data, irrelevant data types, and duplicates.
+- Detect and address outliers using appropriate techniques.
+- Ensure data consistency and validity.
+- Feature Engineering.
+### 3. Exploratory Data Analysis (EDA)
+- Apply descriptive statistics to understand distributions, central tendencies, and variability.
+- Analyze correlations between variables.
+- Group and segment data for deeper insights.
+### 4. Data Visualization
+- Use Tableau for creating interactive dashboards.
+- Visualize trends, correlations, and important metrics using various charts (e.g., bar charts, scatter plots, and line graphs).
+### 5. Insights & Recommendations
+- Summarize key findings from the EDA and visualizations.
+- Offer data-driven recommendations for business improvements or decision-making strategies.
+## Tools Used
+- Python: For data manipulation, cleaning, and EDA (pandas, numpy, matplotlib, seaborn).

+- Tableau: For creating visualizations and dashboards.

+- SQL: For querying, data validation, and ensuring data integrity.